Skip to main content

 Urine Screening

-Urine screening helps athletes monitor hydration status, detect exercise-induced changes in kidney function, and identify potential issues from supplement use.
+Urine screening helps active individuals monitor hydration status, detect exercise-induced changes in kidney function, and identify potential issues from supplement use.
 Parameters such as specific gravity and protein levels are particularly relevant for active individuals.

 Learn more